Skip to Content

 For iOS devices such as an iPhone, iCloud is generally a better choice because it can back up your entire device through the built-in features.
 OneDrive, in contrast, can’t back up your iPhone entirely through the mobile app.

 For Windows and Microsoft 365 users, OneDrive is integrated making it a much better option than iCloud.
-It can backup not just photos, videos, and music but also your Office documents and other files from different devices such as Android phones.
+It can back up not just photos, videos, and music but also your Office documents and other files from different devices such as Android phones.

-Moving files manually from iCloud to OneDrive
+Moving files from iCloud to OneDrive

 Here is the general procedure for doing this on Windows 10: